 What is a Registered Nurse?
 Get the answers in this video.

-Martha Desmond, RN is the Nursing Department Chairperson at Hudson Valley Community College, she recalls the push for higher education for nurses that began in 1964 with the American Nurses Association House of Delegates first adopted a motion supporting baccalaureate education.
+Martha Desmond, RN is the Nursing Department Chairperson at Hudson Valley Community College.
+She recalls the push for higher education for nurses that began in 1964 when the American Nurses Association House of Delegates first adopted a motion supporting baccalaureate education.
 “I’ve been a nurse for 40 years.
 When I graduated, a long time ago, they spoke about this.
-The whole thought on the BS in 10 is that the theory that is offered for the bachelor’s degree is very important.
-What’s offered on the associates level is skill sets, critical thinking, but you are not getting the next level of theory or the in-depth medical knowledge that comes with the bachelor’s program.
+The whole thought on the BSN in 10, is that the theory that is offered for the bachelor’s degree is very important.
+What’s offered on the associates level is skill sets and critical thinking, but you are not getting the next level of theory or the in-depth medical knowledge that comes with the bachelor’s program.
 Politically, this has been pushed for years.
 I think this makes for a better nurse, allowing them to think better on their feet and provide better patient care.”

 The BS in 10 law is designed to promote higher education for RN’s while also creating leadership opportunities in education, management, and patient care.
 The legislation also encourages continuous learning.
 The medical field is always evolving with innovations and technology, driving new procedures and methods of care and treatment.
 As in most professional careers, current certifications and continuing education are valued among employees and employers.
 Currently, New York is the only State with such legislation, but New Jersey and Rhode Island have put forth BSN in 10 bills that have not passed.
 North Dakota had a similar law in 1987 but was forced to abandon it in 2003 due to a shortage of nurses.
 There are also 33 states known as “compact states” that recognize a valid RN license obtained in another compact state, allowing that nurse to practice without further requirements.